bubbarooski/mortar/README.md

 - Silent mode — pass all arguments for scripting and CI pipelines
 - Git integration — stage and commit `doclinks.mor` in one command

+### CLI Installation

+1. Download `mortar-cli.exe` from the [latest release](https://github.com/bubbarooski/mortar/releases)
+2. Copy it to a folder in your PATH, or add its location to your PATH
+3. Run `mortar-cli` from your solution root

 ---

 ## How links are stored